hongwang01/VRGNet/README.md

 ```

 ## Contact
-If you have any question, please feel free to concat Hong Wang (Email: hongwang01@stu.xjtu.edu.cn)
+If you have any question, please feel free to contact Hong Wang (Email: hongwang9209@hotmail.com)